kubernetes/ingress-nginx/images/README.md

 httpbin | A simple HTTP Request & Response Service for e2e tests nginx | NGINX base image using [alpine linux](https://www.alpinelinux.org) cfssl | Image to run cfssl commands

-:bangbang: Only the nginx image is meant to be published.
-The others are used as examples for some feature of the ingress controller or to run e2e tests.